-SGH employs a total of over 1,300 faculty and staff, including more than 800 research staff, research & teaching staff, teaching staff, qualified librarians as well as staff responsible for documentation and scientific information.
+SGH employs a total of over 1,300 faculty and staff, including more than 800 research staff, research & teaching staff and teaching staff.

 - A significant proportion of the staff are SGH alumni, who, after graduation, decided to pursue an academic or professional career within the structures of our university.
 To date, doctoral degrees in Economic Sciences have been awarded to approx. 3,100 people, while advanced research degrees (habilitation) have been earned by more than 770 people.